seanchatmangpt/dspygen/README.md

 pip install -e . develop

+on Win get your CLI up to speed and alias

+Set-Alias -Name dg -Value dspygen

+and

+dg --help

+should work

-try and run the blog and run
+try and run the blog-creator and run src\dspygen\modules\blog_module.py compare to my run: src\dspygen\experiments\blog\Tetris_1.md

-src\dspygen\modules\blog_module.py
-compare to my run:
-src\dspygen\experiments\blog\Tetris_1.md
+For production envs:

 ```bash
 pip install dspygen